 If you want to know how to be on the safer edge from WhatsApp hack, you can follow this article how to protect WhatsApp from being hacked.

+It is important that the information-gathering stage be as complete as possible to identify the best location and targets to scan.
+After the completion of footprinting and information gathering methodologies, scanning is performed.
 During scanning, the hacker has vision to get information about network an hosts which are connected to that network that can help hackers to determine which type of exploit to use in hacking a system precisely.
 Information such as an IP addresses, operating system, services, and installed applications.

 Scanning is the methodology used to detect the system that are alive and respond on the network or not.
 Ethical hackers use these type of scanning to identify the IP address of target system.
 Scanning is also used to determine the availability of the system whether it is connected to the network or not.